Victoriaspurlieu/qe-spree-technical-assessment/README.md

 This assignment challenged me to apply my experience across testing strategy, infrastructure setup, debugging, and CI pipelines.
 It required creativity, discipline, and a strong user focus.

 The outcome is a modular, scalable Playwright framework that reflects real-world QA practices, not just green tests.
-I would be happy to walk you through the codebase and my decisions during a live review.
 ---

 ## Test Data Management and Refactoring Plan